Integrations

 The server communicates over stdio by default, which is the mode all major editors expect.
 It stays running in the foreground — open a new terminal for other work, or configure your editor to launch it automatically (recommended).

-Project detection: When no project is specified, Engram auto-detects the project from the current working directory passed by the editor.
+Project detection: When no project is specified, Waystone auto-detects the project from the current working directory passed by the editor.
 If you always work in one project, scope it explicitly with --project to skip detection.

 Claude Code